 Use the JR pass and Suica card

 We did a lot of traveling around, and therefore our transportation spending was a bit higher.
 While the JR pass can be a great deal, if you’re not traveling around a lot it might not be worth it for you!
 Before you go, you can map out where you plan on traveling to and see the price of everything.
 That way, you can see if its worth it or not to buy the JR pass.
 We ended up buying a 7 day JR pass for the last 7 days, because we knew we’d have a lot of travel in and around Kyoto, plus the Shinkansen back to Tokyo (which can be a hefty $135 for a one way trip).
 The JR pass can also be used on the Narita Express to and from the airport.

 Once you activate the JR pass, its super easy to use.
 You don’t need to get any other train tickets, you just show your pass on entry and exit at each train station.
 Because we already had the JR pass, it definitely made it easier to do more day trips from Kyoto, as we didn’t have to pay more.

 The Suica or Pasmo card is just a prepaid card that you can add money too.
 It makes it super easy when traveling around a lot to just swipe the card, instead of having to have exact change.
-You can get a card in any JR station, and add more to it whenever you see a station.
+You can buy a Suica card in any JR station, and just add more money to it whenever you see a station.

 Rent a Pocket Wifi